Perfect Pumpkin Sourdough Bread Pudding

-This delicious pumpkin sourdough bread pudding is the perfect way to use up stale bread in this easy and perfect fall recipe.
+Making this pumpkin sourdough bread pudding is the perfect way to use up any stale sourdough.
+Everyone who tries it loves this cozy and comforting fall dessert.
+It’s wonderful topped with ice cream!

 Sometimes, we need an easy dessert recipe in our back pocket.
 This is where this pumpkin sourdough bread pudding comes in!

-Most of the ingredients you probably already have at home.
+You may already have many of these ingredients at home.
 Let’s look at them:

-If you can’t get any fresh or you’re pressed for time, you can absolutely use canned pumpkin.
+If you can’t get any fresh or you’re pressed for time, you can absolutely use canned pumpkin puree.

 Pumpkin spice: